ElJeringas/ELJeringas/README.md

 ## Hi there!
 I'm Santiago Sarmiento 😄👋

-I'm an electronic and telecommunication engineer.
+I'm an electronic and telecommunication engineer 🎓.
 I'm based in Loja, Ecuador.

 Since, 2016 I've been searching and develeoping about Computer Vision and image processing.
 I've had the chance to work in this projects in UTPL as part of my internship in this college.